Revision Facelift at a Glance

 Revision Facelift Cost in Sydney

 The all-inclusive fee covers the surgeon, assistant surgeon, anaesthetist, accredited private hospital fee, garments and standard post-operative care.
-The fee for any individual revision varies significantly based on the scope of the planned procedure: an isolated scar revision is at the lower end, a full secondary deep plane facelift with neck lift is at the higher end.
-Final fees are quoted after consultation following review of records and the specific concerns to be addressed.
+The fee varies significantly with scope: an isolated scar revision sits at the lower end, while a full secondary facelift with a neck component sits at the higher end.
+A personalised quote is provided after consultation, and operative records from prior surgery may assist in planning and fee estimation where available.
+Medicare and private health insurance rebates do not apply for cosmetic facelift surgery.
+A consultation fee applies.

 A complete cost breakdown across primary facelift techniques is available in the Facelift Cost Sydney 2026 guide.